 I’ll review the basics of reviewing your demand generation funnel.
-We’ll provide a few back-to-the-basics tactics that you can consider as you work on planning your campaigns and budgets.
+Then, we’ll provide a few back-to-the-basics tactics to consider as you plan your campaigns and budgets.

-Among other things, we’ll take a basic look at conducting a lead generation analysis to help you optimize your lead generation process, campaigns, and programs.
+We’ll take an introductory look at conducting a lead generation analysis to help you optimize your lead generation process, campaigns, and programs.

-It’s really quite simple, but it requires taking the time to evaluate what really works while building a deeper rapport with an equally busy team of quota-carrying sales reps.
+It’s simple but requires evaluating what works while building a deeper rapport with an equally busy team of quota-carrying sales reps.

 Step #1: Review closed deals

 The best way to determine what will work is to look at what has worked.
-Begin with an analysis of the deals that have closed.
+To begin with an analysis of the deals that have closed.

 How did these closed deals enter the system?